 She had the same results that I did.
 Her daughter played for hours alone instead of just a couple of minutes.
 She didn’t need her mom to play with her so much.
 She grew her imagination.
 She became very creative.
 She took up coloring and art.
 She started to really thrive.

 Don’t give me the excuse that it only works for me because I have four kids and they are really close in age.
 This can happen for anyone.
 With kids that are far apart.
 With only children.
 With families of 12 kids.
 Whatever your situation is I would encourage you to attempt to remove the excess when it comes to your kids’ toys.
 See how it goes for you.
 Give it a month.
 Give it some time.
 Let it sit.
 Let it breathe.
 I promise you will see some positive changes.

 I will link to my story.
 I will link to my favorite studies that have been done.
 I will link to my post about how to declutter the kids’ toys.
-I also have put together a free download for you.
+I also have put together a download for you.
 It is my top resources for decluttering the kids’ toys.
 If you want that, go to the show notes.
-It is totally free.
 It will help you with the “how to” of all of this.
 I will also link to the articles on boredom and how good it is for your kids to be bored every now and then.

 If this is really, really speaking to you, and you are game and you so want this, I would really encourage you to dive into my blog archives.
 Read my old posts.
 Consider enrolling in Your Uncluttered Home.
 There is nothing else like it.
 It is all in one place.
 It is all right there.
 It is so full, helpful, and valuable.
 I promise you will love it.
 It will change your entire life.

 Take action in some way.
 Whether you get the course, whether you don’t get the course, whether you do it yourself, whatever.
 I just want you to experience the life changing, amazing effects of decluttering and simplifying your kids’ toys.
 It will change your whole family dynamic for the better.